 E-learning is a central component of the psychology programme.
-The relationship with elearning will differ depending on the pedagogy of the module; however it will at least provide information and links to literature and other resources on the University's learning space.
-Most of the modules will utilise a blended learning approach in which e-learning activities support the face to face interaction and learning environment as well as providing the students with opportunities to further enhance and apply their psychological knowledge.
+The relationship with e-learning will differ depending on the pedagogy of the module; however, it will at least provide information and links to literature and other resources on the University's virtual learning environment.
+Most of the modules will utilise a blended learning approach in which e-learning activities support the face-to-face interaction and learning environment as well as providing the students with opportunities to further enhance and apply their psychological knowledge.
 E-learning and digital literacy development is the central tenant of the EBL modules.
 In these modules, a high proportion of the teaching and learning activities will take place online.